BHP Billiton cost cuts boost profit, pave way for buyback

 Net debt fell to $27.1 billion, down $422 million from June 30, 2013.

-While some analysts suggested BHP may need to sell more assets to pay down debt, Mackenzie said that was not the case.
+While some analysts suggested BHP may need to sell more assets to bring down debt, Mackenzie said that was not the case.

 "You can see from the strength of our cashflow that we don't need the money," he said, when asked whether the company expects any further major asset sales this year, after booking $2.2 billion worth of divestments in the first-half.

-Profit from iron ore, its biggest business, rose 60 percent on mine expansions, while petroleum earnings fell 16 percent, disappointing analysts, and copper rose just 0.4 percent.
+Profit from iron ore, its biggest business, rose 60 percent on the back of mine expansions, while petroleum earnings fell 16 percent, which analysts said was disappointing.
+Copper earnings rose just 0.4 percent.

-Its coal business posted a profit of $510 million, up from breakeven a year earlier.

 BHP raised its interim dividend by 3.5 percent to $0.59 a share, slightly below consensus but in line with its normal practice of paying an interim dividend at the same level as the final dividend from the year before.